Christiane Collange: Career

 Collange was a journalist.
 She was the editor of Madame Express, a supplement of L'Express.
 She became the editor-in-chief of Le Jardin des Modes in 1970.

-Collange was the author of many books.
+She was the author of many books.
 In her first book, Madame et le management, published in 1969, she argued that women should run their households like a business.

-Collange served on the honorary committee of the Association pour le droit de mourir dans la dignité, a pro-euthanasia organization.
+She served on the honorary committee of the Association pour le droit de mourir dans la dignité, a pro-euthanasia organization.

 Personal life

 Collange married and divorced three times.
 With one of her husbands, journalist and author Jean Ferniot, she had a son, Vincent Ferniot.
 She died on 24 October 2023, at the age of 92, five days shy of her 93rd birthday.